Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Clean Battery Terminals Before Disconnecting

 Before disconnecting your car battery, it is crucial to clean the battery terminals to ensure a proper connection.
 Over time, corrosion can build up on the terminals, which can interfere with the flow of electricity.
-To clean the terminals, you can use a mixture of baking soda and water.
+To the terminals, you can use a mixture of baking soda and water.
 Simply mix the two ingredients to form a paste, then apply it to the terminals using a brush.
 After scrubbing the terminals, rinse them with water and dry them thoroughly before proceeding with the disconnection process.

 Disconnect Negative Terminal First